Skip to content

 There are several solutions for recording your walking data.
 GPS watches are very popular options because they record time, speed, distance or number of steps.
 The smartphone application is the simplest and most economical solution.

-- A pedometer application on smartphone:
+• A pedometer application on smartphone:

 available on iPhone and Android, this type of application displays the distance traveled, the walking speed and the number of steps taken.

-A pedometer app is great for getting a daily activity summary and setting daily step goals. - A pedometer on the belt:
+A pedometer app is great for getting a daily activity summary and setting daily step goals.

 this small electronic device allows you to count the number of steps and is used to monitor your physical activity.
-It displays the number of steps, calories burned and distance traveled. - A watch with a pedometer:
+It displays the number of steps, calories burned and distance traveled.

 a pedometer watch allows you to know the number of steps, the distance traveled and the calories burned thanks to its integrated accelerometer.
 It offers more features than an app.

-Another advantage of the watch compared to an application, you can consult your speed, your heart rate or your number of steps directly on your wrist without taking out your phone. - A GPS cardio watch:
+Another advantage of the watch compared to an application, you can consult your speed, your heart rate or your number of steps directly on your wrist without taking out your phone.

 a heart rate watch without a belt records a lot of data while walking.
 For example, it indicates the number of calories burned based on heart rate.